quintian/DevOps-FinalProject/Readme.md

 └── Readme.md
 ```

-### Create a Docker Containers
+### Create Docker Containers

 #### Create Jenkins container

 Create Jenkins container using a dockerfile (Jenkinsfile) including all the plugins that may be required for accomplish the all the tasks.
-We use a custom script to create jenkins docker container:
+We use a custom script to create jenkins docker container.
+Do not instantiate the container yet; this will occur later in the process.
+Just build the file for now:

 ```docker
 FROM jenkins/jenkins:lts